get knocked up,

 and strain in your every breath, step, and toss in your sleep

 how his world is wholly un-glossed over

 When he is a teenager,

 STEPHANIE L. HARPER

 Thank you to Editor Dave Essinger for publishing “How to Take an Amazing Photo of a Solar Eclipse” alongside Matthew’s amazing photo (above) in the 2016 edition of Slippery Elm Literary Journal.
-This piece is also included in my forthcoming chapbook, This Being Done (Finishing Line Press).
-I will post information for ordering my new collection as soon as it becomes available!
+This piece is also included in my new chapbook, This Being Done, now available for pre-publication order from Finishing Line Press HERE!

 Oh, yeah, he’s a gymnast, too!
 “Intense Matthew!”